rust-lang/rust/src/doc/rustc-dev-guide/src/lowering.md

   any `NodeId`s in the `HIR` are checked for existing `HirId`s)
 2. Lowering a `HirId` must be done in the scope of the *owning* item.
-  This means you need to use `with_hir_id_owner` if you are creating parts of another item than the one being currently lowered.
+  This means you need to use `with_hir_id_owner` if you are creating parts of an item other than the one being currently lowered.
 This happens for example during the lowering of existential `impl Trait`
 3. A `NodeId` that will be placed into a HIR structure must be lowered, even if its `HirId` is unused.
 Calling